 Healthy Life Expectancy

-Figure 42 – Proportion of life spent in good or bad health for Females.
-Click on the image to make it bigger.
+Figure 50 – Proportion of Life Spent in Good Health (Females).
+Click on the image to enlarge.

 Back to Top